antronerds/r2-tutorials/docs/Using_Signatures.md

     [**Figure 7: Geneset vs Geneset correlation**](_static/images/Genesetsignatures/Genesetcorrelation_mycn_signature_vs_sign_vb.png)

 3. In the next screen, click the **Select geneset** at Geneset(source).
-In the pop-up selection grid select at r2 provided genelsists > functional_genesignature > oncogenomics_groningen_Natgen_2017 > 'both genesets mes and adrn', Click the green "Confirm selection button".
+In the pop-up selection grid select at r2 provided genelists > functional_genesignature > oncogenomics_groningen_Natgen_2017 > 'both genesets mes and adrn', Click the green "Confirm selection button".

-4. Follow teh same procedure for Gene set (target) and select some genesets of interest like Cellular processes in the KEGG pathway section, again Click the green "Confirm selection button".
+4. Follow the same procedure for Gene set (target) and select some genesets of interest like Cellular processes in the KEGG pathway section, again Click the green "Confirm selection button".

     ![](_static/images/Genesetsignatures/Genesetcorrelation_mycn_signature_vs_sign_vb2.png "Figure 8: Choose the genesets")